materka/fandom/README.md

 ## Documentation

 One should be able to read the Fandom [APIv1][api] documentation, to understand how the library can be used.
+Library documentation are pretty much the same as the [APIv1][api] documentation.
 ### Disclaimer

 Some model names differ between API documentation and library, due to desire of having the model naming